Pablo Zabaleta: 2008–2012

 On 1 May 2011, Zabaleta scored his second goal of the season in a Premier League match against West Ham United.
 This secured a 2–1 win for the Citizens and put them seven points ahead of Liverpool and Tottenham Hotspur in the race for fourth place.

 On 14 May 2011, Zabaleta appeared as an 88th-minute substitute for Carlos Tevez in the 2011 FA Cup Final as Manchester City beat Stoke City 1–0.

 In the summer of 2011, it was reported that Italian club Roma were keen on signing Zabaleta, but Manchester City insisted the player was not for sale and Zabaleta agreed a three-year contract in July 2011.
 On 1 October 2011, Zabaleta started and played the full 90 minutes at right-back in a 4–0 win over Blackburn Rovers at Ewood Park in the Premier League, as regular starter Micah Richards was not available.
 On 23 October, he was an unused substitute in the convincing 6–1 win over rivals Manchester United at Old Trafford, with Richards starting at right-back.

 In November 2011, Zabaleta extended his contract with City until the summer of 2015.
-Zabaleta said, "I'm in a very good team, and I try to do my best for the club, the team and the fans.
+Zabaleta said: "I'm in a very good team, and I try to do my best for the club, the team and the fans.
 I didn't think twice, I gave a quick answer because I was so happy to sign."
-In his first three-and-a-half years at the club, Zabaleta emerged as a cult hero amongst the Manchester City fans who admire his never-say-die attitude and commitment to the club.
+In his first three and a half years at the club, Zabaleta emerged as a cult hero amongst the Manchester City fans, who admire his never-say-die attitude and commitment to the club.

 On 30 April 2012, he started and played the full 90 minutes in the right-back slot in a 1–0 victory over rivals Manchester United thanks to a first-half stoppage time header by Vincent Kompany from a corner at the City of Manchester Stadium.
-Zabaleta scored the first goal in City's dramatic 3–2 win over Queens Park Rangers on the final day of the season, a result which secured the first league title for the club since 1968.
+Zabaleta broke the deadlock by scoring the first goal in City's dramatic 3–2 win over Queens Park Rangers on the last day of the season, a scoreline which won the club its first league title since 1968.
 On 9 December 2012, Zabaleta scored a late equalising goal in a 3–2 defeat to Manchester United.